Radishes are the best! They have vibrant colors and flavors and can be eaten raw, roasted, pickled, or blended into condiments.

 Red Radish (table radish or cherry radish)

 This is the common radish sold at most grocery stores.
 It has bright red skin and white flesh.
-They are available year-round and they have a crisp, peppery flavor.
+It is available year-round and has a crisp, peppery flavor.

 Watermelon Radish